 • Develop locally with ngrok for webhook testing

-• Push your branch and let CI/CD create a prev environment for review
+• Push your branch and let CI/CD create a prev review environment

-• Share the prev URL with your team, client, or QA
+• Share the prev review link with your team, client, or QA

 • Conclusion

-ngrok and prev are not competitors — they're tools for different stages of the development workflow. ngrok bridges your local machine to the internet for development and debugging. prev deploys your code to the cloud for sharing, review, and collaboration.
+ngrok and prev are not competitors; they are tools for different stages of the development workflow. ngrok bridges your local machine to the internet for development and debugging. prev creates hosted review environments for QA checks, client approvals, stakeholder reviews, launch checks, and demos.

-If you're looking for a way to share work that doesn't depend on your laptop staying open, try prev for free.
+If you're looking for a review workflow that does not depend on your laptop staying open, start a 7-day trial.